4 Days in Tasmania: A Complete Road Trip Guide for Explorers

 Mount Wellington

-Next, we headed to Mount Wellington (or kunanyi), Hobart’s towering peak, which offers breathtaking panoramic views of Hobart, the River Derwent, and Tasmania’s wild landscape beyond and a variety of hiking trails.
+Next, I recommend heading to Mount Wellington (or kunanyi), Hobart’s towering peak, which offers breathtaking panoramic views of Hobart, the River Derwent, and Tasmania’s wild landscape beyond and a variety of hiking trails.
 Rising 1,271 metres above the city, this iconic mountain is just a 25-30 minute drive from the CBD.
 And if you’re exploring without a car, the kunanyi/Mt Wellington Explorer Bus makes reaching the summit easy.

 As we wound our way up, I quickly learned that Mount Wellington has a personality of its own—the temperature dropped sharply, and our partially sunny day in Hobart turned into a swirling mix of snow, rain, and mist at the summit!
 This is classic Tasmania: weather that shifts on a dime.
 Though the clouds obscured the view I’d hoped for, the unexpected snowfall was a beautiful surprise, especially for spring.